-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Numb per: 001-38468 Inspire Medical S ystems, Inc. (Exact name of registrant as sp pecified in its charter) Delaware 26-1377674 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 5500 Wayzata Blvd., Suite 1600 Golden Valley, MN 55416 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including ng area code: (844) 672-4357 Former address (Former name, former address, and former fisc Securities registered pursuant to Common stock, \$0.001 par value New York Stock Exchange (Title of each class) (Name of exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in n Rule 405 of the Securities Act.
-Yes □ No 🗷 Indicate by check mark if the registrant is not required to file reports pursuant to Sect tion 13 or 15(d) of the Act.
-Yes $\square$ No $\blacksquare$ Indicate by check mark whether the registrant (1) has filed all reports required to be fithe preceding 12 months (or for such shorter period that the registrant was required to the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Inte Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for sur Yes $\boxtimes$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Region be contained, to the best of registrant's knowledge, in definitive proxy or information amendment to this Form 10-K. $\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
-See the definitions of "large accelerated filer," "accelerate Rule 12b-2 of the Exchange Act.
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-38468 Inspire Medical Systems, Inc. (Exact name of registrant as specified in its charter) Delaware 26-1377674 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 5500 Wayzata Blvd., Suite 1600 Golden Valley, MN 55416 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (844) 672-4357 Securities registered pursuant to Section 12(b) of the Act: Common stock, \$0.001 par value Trading Symbol(s) New York Stock Exchange (Title of each class) INSP (Name of exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \blacksquare No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \Box No 🗷 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securit Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \blacksquare No \Box Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \blacksquare No \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.